micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 	delete p;
 }
 ```
-in the plugin source code:
+In the plugin source code:

 ``` cpp
 TimeBenchmarking::TimeBenchmarking() {}